 Alternative 1 or Alternative 2 would have no direct or indirect, short-term or long-term adverse impacts to socioeconomics within and adjacent to the project area.
-There would be temporary and insignificant impacts to noise and the aesthetic environment during construction.
+There would be temporary and insignificant impacts to noise and the aesthetic environment during construction of either Alternative 1 or Alternative 2.
 Alternative 1 and Alternative 2 are expected to have a beneficial impact on the Park Forest community, since the implementation of the new water distribution infrastructure provides more reliable water service.